robert-abc/helsinki/README.md

 ## Brief description of the algorithm
 This deblurring work is to join the Helsinki Deblur Challenge 2021 (HDC2021) [[1]](#1)
 URL: https://www.fips.fi/HDC2021.php)
-The results will be evaluated in out-of-focus text deblurring images, although it is expected to be a general purpose deblurring algorithm.
+The results will be evaluated in out-of-focus text deblurring images, although it is expected to be a general-purpose deblurring algorithm.

 ### Database from the HDC2021 (https://zenodo.org/record/4916176)
 There are 20 steps of blur (from 0 to 19), each one including 100 sharp-blurred image pairs.
 There are 2 different text fonts (times and verdana), resulting in 4000 images.
-There are also the point, the horizontal and the vertical spread functions of each blur.
+There is also the point, the horizontal and the vertical spread functions of each blur.

 The images are separated in folders:
 1. step